RLI Covered Call Strategy

 - What is a covered call on RLI?

 - A covered call on RLI is the covered call strategy applied to RLI (stock).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With RLI stock trading near $59.11, the strikes shown on this page are snapped to the nearest listed RLI chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With RLI stock at $63.72 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed RLI chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are RLI covered call max profit and max loss calculated?